Hella (band): 2003–present

 A DVD/CD EP release titled Concentration Face/Homeboy was released on November 8, 2005, on 5RC Records.
 The DVD features almost 3 hours of footage from their 2004 Japan tour, mostly consisting of performances from the first two albums.

 In 2006, Hella consisted of Spencer Seim, Zach Hill, Hill's cousin Josh (who also played in Legs on Earth), Seim's Advantage bandmate Carson McWhirter, and Aaron Ross.
 The first release from this line-up, entitled There's No 666 in Outer Space, was released on January 30, 2007, on Ipecac Recordings.
 This album was released in 2008 as a double 180g vinyl on Black Diamond Records with new artwork by Mayka Finkelstein-Amrami.

 As of August 2008, In an interview with Exclaim Magazine regarding his solo effort, Zach stated that "Hella is a real grey area in general right now".
 The future of the band seemed to be up in the air.

 On Thursday, March 12, 2009, a blog post on Hella's MySpace page revealed that Hella once again consisted of only core members Hill and Seim, and that the band was working on writing and recording a new album, due to be finished later that year.
 It also revealed that an international tour may have been in the works.

 On September 4, 2010, Hella announced they had eight tracks ready for their new album.

 As of 2011, Hella is signed to Sargent House, who released their most recent album, Tripper, on August 30, 2011.

 On March 19, 2022, in celebration of the 20th anniversary of “Hold Your Horse Is,” the band announced the album's vinyl reissue in 2022 along with the release of never-before seen or heard Hella media.

+On October 31, 2022, videos of Hill and Seim performing "Headless" and "Self Checkout" from the album Tripper appeared on Zach Hill's official instagram account.

 On July 24, 2023, the deluxe reissue of "Hold Your Horse Is" was revealed, sporting different variations of colored vinyl, and a bonus 7".
 Pitchfork gave the album an 8.3 as "Best New Reissue", more than 21 years after the original release of the album.

+A 20th anniversary remastered edition of Hella's second album "The Devil Isn't Red" was released by Kill Rock Stars on September 27th, 2024 on vinyl and compact disc.